zerothorder/synapse/README.md

 - AVX2 intrinsics are approachable once you understand memory layout
 - ReLU needs babysitting (dying neurons). tanh just works for shallow nets
 - OpenMP thread overhead can exceed gains on small matrices
+- the architecture is the real ceiling. no amount of micro-optimization fixes a fundamentally limited model

 ---